-The Sacrament of Reconciliation is held Tuesdays from 6 pm to 7 pm, Saturdays from 3 pm to 3:45 pm, or by appointment.
+The Sacrament of Reconciliation is held Tuesdays from 5:30 pm, Saturdays from 3 pm, or by appointment.

 For more information on registration for first reconciliation, please visit our Faith Formation page.

 “It is called the sacrament of conversion because it makes sacramentally present Jesus’ call to conversion, the first step in returning to the Father from whom one has strayed by sin.

 It is called the sacrament of Penance, since it consecrates the Christian sinner’s personal and ecclesial steps of conversion, penance, and satisfaction.

 It is called the sacrament of confession, since the disclosure or confession of sins to a priest is an essential element of this sacrament.
 In a profound sense it is also a “confession” – acknowledgment and praise – of the holiness of God and of his mercy toward sinful man.

 It is called the sacrament of forgiveness, since by the priest’s sacramental absolution God grants the penitent “pardon and peace.”

 It is called the sacrament of Reconciliation, because it imparts to the sinner the live of God who reconciles: “Be reconciled to God.”
 He who lives by God’s merciful love is ready to respond to the Lord’s call: “Go; first be reconciled to your brother.”” – CCC 1423-1424